kavyat96/kavyat96.github.io/Vinylcutting.md

 ## Steps for Vinyl cutting

 *Open CutStudio and design or write what we want.Right click and select"properties" and change the height and width of the text or picture.

+*Now switch on the Roland Vinyl cutter and insert the Vinyl sheet and do the following: